Sitmar Cruises: New-builds

-Surviving ships
+A second new build was ordered and built by Chantiers de l'Atlantique, at their shipyard in Saint-Nazaire, France, and launched in 1988 as Sitmar Fair Majesty.
+Originally ordered for Sitmar Cruises, however with the merger of Sitmar Cruises into Princess, she first entered service with Princess Cruises as Star Princess in 1989.

 A pair of approximately 70,000 GT cruise ships were also ordered by SITMAR in the mid-1980s, but still under construction when P&O bought the cruise line.
 Built by Fincantieri at Monfalcone, Italy, to external designs by Renzo Piano, these vessels entered service as Crown Princess (July 1990) and Regal Princess (August 1991).
 Both then operated for P&O Cruises Australia, the former as Pacific Jewel and the latter as Pacific Dawn.
 Pacific Jewel would sail briefly as Karnika before being sold for scrap in 2020.
 While Pacific Dawn was intended to sail as Amy Johnson for Cruise & Maritime Voyages, those plans would fall through and was resold to become a floating residence, named Satoshi.
-Those plans also fall through and is now slated to become Ambience for the new upcoming Ambassador Cruise Line, and is the last operating ship of the former brand SITMAR.
+Those plans also fell through, and the ship became the Ambience for Ambassador Cruise Line, the last operating ship of the former brand SITMAR.